3k1m/cpp/code_plagiarism/detector/README.md

 ### -wX

-This stem uses X to determine how how long a common sequence of tokens must be to be counted.
+This flag uses X to determine how how long a common sequence of tokens must be to be counted.
 For example:

 > ./detector -w3